 Stay tuned for Part 2 of our interview with Ricoh!

 Ricoh Danielson is a graduate of Thomas Jefferson School of Law, Colorado Tech University, and UCLA Anderson School of Management.
 In addition to conducting penetration tests for healthcare companies, Ricoh helps small to large businesses with incident response and digital forensics, and has contributed articles to a number of cybersecurity publications.
 A U.S. Army Combat Veteran, Ricoh served in Iraq and Afghanistan.

 HIPAA Vault is a leading provider of HIPAA compliant solutions, enabling healthcare providers, business organizations, and government agencies to secure their protected health information from data breaches, threats, and security vulnerabilities.
 Customers trust HIPAA Vault to mitigate risk, actively monitor and protect their infrastructure, and ensure that systems stay online at all times.
 In addition to HIPAA Compliant WordPress, HIPAA Vault provides secure email and file sharing solutions to improve patient communications.
-For more information, or to schedule a penetration test, call us at: 760-290-3460, or visit our website at www.hipaavault.com.
+For more information, or to schedule a penetration test, call us at 760-290-3460, or visit us at www.hipaavault.com.